gayatri-sapra/3354-jjags/README.md

 ## Team Name:       JJAGS
 ## Project Name:    Pet Nanny
 ## Class:           CS 3354
+## Contributers:    Gayatri Sapra, Suleyman Itmer, Ayush Shah, Jason Dang
 ###
 ## Introduction
 #### The Pet Nanny is an application which is directed towards owners of pets.
 They can download this android application to maintain the information of their pet.
-The app has four main sections.
+It is meant to be an easy platform for use by pet owners to store all information that might be necessary for their pwt's wellbeing.
+To ensure this, the app has four main sections.
 It has a Profile, Calendar, Health  and an About section.

 ## Profile
 #### The Profile section is used by pet owners to input their pet's information.
 They can upload a picture of their pet, their pet's name, age, birthday, breed etc. They can also add their own names as owners of their pet.